CDRT/mk_docs/docs/ref/bios/settings/thinkpad/secureboot.md

 Restore all keys and certificates in Secure Boot databases to factory defaults.

+!!! info ""
-!> Any customized Secure Boot settings will be erased.
+    Any customized Secure Boot settings will be erased.

+!!! info ""
-!> The default Platform key will be re-established along with the original signature databases including certificate for Microsoft (R) Windows 10 (R).
+    The default Platform key will be re-established along with the original signature databases including certificate for Microsoft (R) Windows 10 (R).

+!!! info ""
-?> Requires additional confirmation.
+    Requires additional confirmation.

 </details>